Getting Started

 Connoiseur have recently reintroduced their 0-4-0T starter kit, which is a very simple engine to start on.

-soldering of etched parts.
-Once practised, soldering etched parts is not difficult, but it is a skill which needs to be learnt and
+Once practised, soldering etched parts is not difficult, but it is a skill which needs to be learnt and this takes time.
+This video on the Guild's YouTube channel

-The best way is to join one of the model railway clubs with an 0 Gauge section.
+The best way is to join one of the model railway clubs with an O Gauge section or one of the many O Gauge groups.
+Many of these are listed on the Club Details page on this website.

 Wagons